simar0at/mustache.xq/README.md

 2. Want to render json as a string
 3. Internationalization

+This mustache implementation is ported to BaseX.

-Mustache.xq was designed using [MarkLogic][4] Server but can be used in any XQuery processor
+Mustache.xq was designed using [MarkLogic][4] Server.
+It uses some very unique Marklogic only functions and some that are available in other processors but with different names for each processor.

 ## Usage